 Holden offers tandem autologous transplant treatment for multiple myeloma patients.

 Few medical centers in the nation can offer this procedure.
-As home to Iowa’s only blood and marrow transplant program, Holden offers tandem autologous transplant treatment to its multiple myeloma patients, along with:
+As home to Iowa’s only stem cell transplant and cellular therapy program, Holden offers tandem autologous transplant treatment to its multiple myeloma patients, along with:

 - A team-based, personalized approach to cancer care that puts you at the center of a group of multiple myeloma specialists